 It’s a word that has a positive connotation to most people.
 Convenience is the ability to do more with your time.
-In an ever-shrinking, constantly-speeding, eternally-stressful world, convenience can be a very powerful tool in a toolbox that often can feel very empty.
+In an ever-shrinking, constantly-speeding, eternally-stressful world, convenience can be a very powerful tool in a toolbox that often feels woefully empty.

 Convenience does not urge you to take the time to create something unique.
 Convenience does not encourage you to spend several hours, days, or weeks to learn a new craft.
 Convenience does not inspire exploration, deviation, or experience.
-Convenience pushes us to accomplish more, more, more with what precious little time that we have, and pushes creativity, uniqueness, and craftsmanship to the side.
+Convenience pushes us to accomplish ever more with what precious little time that we have, and pushes creativity, uniqueness, and craftsmanship to the side.
+Efficiency replaces aesthetic.

 It’s a tribute to the friendship that is the foundation of our excellent marriage that she understood what I meant immediately.
-Granted, she has the advantage of spending most of her time with the aforementioned TBR host, but the idea is a simple one to grasp.
+Granted, she has the advantage of spending most of her time with your aforementioned Take Back Roads host, but the idea is a simple one to grasp.

 One of the main ways that convenience is destroying American culture (perhaps a better way to say it than my disgusted exclamation in our beach chairs) is also the genesis of TBR: the damage that’s been done to the small towns dotting the American landscape by the development and domination of America’s “super-highway” system.
 I discuss this theme much deeper in the “About” page here on TBR, but the basic gist of it is that when you travel strictly by highway, you speed by the small towns and villages that make up a huge swath of our country doing 70 instead of cruising through them at 40.